ThomasOli/SoccerApp/README.md

 ## Tools/Languages/APIs/Libraries Used
 C++: Used for processing CSV files, organizing data into classes, and implementing backend functionalities.
-Javascript and React: Employed to build the frontend website and visualize the comparison results.
+Javascript and React, Vite, React-graph-vis: Employed to build the frontend website and visualize the comparison results.
 Algorithms Implemented
 Breadth-First Search (BFS) and Depth-First Search (DFS): Utilized on an adjacency list to determine the better player between two individuals.
 Additional Data Structures/Algorithms Used